 Physics 12H/AP Physics 2 is a combined class that builds on the common curriculum of both programs.
 Students should be aware that a commitment to self-directed study is expected due to the size of the curriculum covered.
 This course covers the remaining core topics of Physics 12 not already covered in Physics 11H/AP Physics 1, as well as additional topics prescribed by the College Board for the AP Physics 2 Program.
 AP Physics 2 is an algebra-based course in general physics and mirrors an introductory level university physics course.
 The course is organized around seven big ideas bringing together fundamental principles and theories of general physics.
 The big ideas are intended to encourage students to think about physics concepts as interconnected pieces of a puzzle.
 The solution to the puzzle is how the real world around them actually works.

-Introduced in Biology 11, good lab skills and habits of inquiry are further developed in this course.
+Introduced in Biology 11, proper lab skills and habits of inquiry are further developed in this course.
 Topics covered range from biochemistry and cells to DNA, biotechnology and organization of key human systems (digestive, respiratory, excretory and nervous, etc.) with emphasis on interconnectedness and homeostasis.
 Material is covered at a rapid pace.
-This study course requires understanding and application of concepts and is a considerable step-up in difficulty from Biology 11.
+This content-heavy course requires understanding and application of concepts and is a considerable step-up in difficulty from Biology 11.